 What to Consider When Buying an Indoor Generator

-Indoor Generators vs Outdoor Generators
+Indoor Generators vs. Outdoor Generators

-Their capacity is also more limited, so you’ll either have to buy multiple units or manage your power expectations.
+Their capacity is also more limited, so you’ll have to buy multiple units or manage your power expectations.

-However, they do have a number of advantages:
+However, they do have many advantages:

 - They can be used in apartments and condos where an outdoor generator isn’t an option.